The energy stored in an electrostatic field is

 Why the factor of 1/2

 The factor catches a lot of students.
-It comes from the fact that to assemble the configuration, you bring charges in gradually — early charges don’t see the full final field, only what’s been assembled so far.
+To assemble the configuration you bring charges in gradually, and early charges don’t see the full final field, only what’s been assembled so far.
 The “average voltage encountered” is half the final voltage.
 So work done is , not .

 A common wrong intuition: “because force distance.”
 The right intuition is: the field grows linearly as you add charge, and you integrate force-against-field as the field builds.